spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

 ## Monitoring

 When your application is broken the scheduled jobs will obviously not run anymore.
-You can also simply forget to simply add a cron job needed to trigger Laravel's scheduling.
+You could also simply forget to simply add a cron job needed to trigger Laravel's scheduling.
 You think you're taking backup when in fact nothing gets backed up.

 To notify you of such events the package contains monitoring functionality.
 It will inform you when then youngest backup becomes too old or when to backups use too much storage.

 [Learn how to set up monitoring](/laravel-backup/v3/monitoring-the-health-of-all-backups/overview).